A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Nuno Freitas and Luis Dieulefait for helpful discussions and suggestions pertaining to the subject of this paper.
-We would also like to thank Mohammad Sadek for discussions about \cite[Th\'eor\`eme 1 (I)]{Liu93}.
+We thank Nicolas Billerey, Nuno Freitas, Luis Dieulefait, and C\'eline Maistret for helpful discussions and suggestions pertaining to the subject of this paper.
+We also thank Mohammad Sadek for discussions about \cite[Th\'eor\`eme 1 (I)]{Liu93}.
 The second author is grateful to the Department of Mathematics of The University of British Columbia, especially to Michael Bennett, because part of this work was accomplished during his time in Vancouver.